 We have an active pottery illustration group which meets monthly to support the reports of our work.
 TARG provided the two information boards from our HLF grant; one is at the village hall and the other is at the top of the market place.

-We have a sociable dinner at the Wheel in November each year.
+We have a sociable dinner in November each year, usually at the Wheel, but this year (2018) we went to the Smisby Arms as the Wheel was closed.
 The AGM is held (like many of our activities) in Ticknall Village Hall, usually in March.

 Visitors and new members are welcome; subscription details here.